Overcoming Distribution Mismatch in Quantizing Image Super-Resolution Networks: Proposed Method

-where $ \text{clip}(\cdot, \alpha_l, \alpha_u)$ truncates the input into the range of $[\alpha_l, \alpha_u]$ and $s = \frac{\alpha_u - \alpha_l}{2^b-1}$.
-After truncation, the truncated feature is scaled to the integer range of bit-width $b$, $[0, 2^b-1]$.
-Then the scaled feature in the integer range is rounded to integer values with Int$(\cdot)$, and it is rescaled to range $[\alpha_l, \alpha_u]$.
-To obtain better quantization ranges for SR networks, range parameters $\alpha_l, \alpha_u$ for each layer are generally learned through quantization-aware training~\cite{Li2020pams,zhong2022ddtb}.
-Since the rounding function is not differentiable, a straight-through estimator (STE)~\cite{bengio2013estimating} is used to train the range parameters in an end-to-end manner.
-We initialize $\alpha_u$ and $\alpha_l$ as the $j$-th and $100-j$-th percentile value of feature averaged among the training data. $j$ is set as 1 in our experiments to avoid outliers from corrupting the quantization range.
-Similarly, to quantize the weight of the $i$-th convolutional layer $w^i$, quantization operator $Q(\cdot)$ is used.
-However, instead of setting range parameters as learnable parameters, $\alpha_l, \alpha_u$ for weights are fixed as the $j$-th and $100-j$-th percentile of weights.
+For activation quantization, the quantization range is defined by [$l_a, u_a$].
+To obtain better quantization ranges in SR networks, the clipping parameters $l_a, u_a$ for each layer are typically learned through quantization-aware training~\cite{Li2020pams,zhong2022ddtb}.
+Since the rounding function is not differentiable, a straight-through estimator (STE)~\cite{bengio2013estimating} is used to train the clipping parameters in an end-to-end manner.
+Following~\cite{zhong2022ddtb}, we initialize $l_a$ and $u_a$ as the (100-$j$)-th and $j$-th percentile values of the feature, averaged among the training data, where $j$ is set to 99 in our experiments to avoid outliers that corrupt the quantization range.
+For weights, as their distributions tend to be symmetric and the mean approximates zero, we utilize a symmetric quantization function.
+Thus, for the weight $\mW$ of each convolution/linear layer, the quantization range is defined by [$-u_w, u_w$].

-\subsection{Distribution mismatch in SR networks}
+\subsection{Distribution Mismatch in SR Networks}